blockchain-unica/rosetta-smart-contracts/contracts/simple_transfer/README.md

 # Simple transfer

-The contract SimpleTransfer allows a user to deposit an amount of native cryptocurrency in the contract, and to specify a recipient.
+The contract SimpleTransfer allows a user (the *owner*) to deposit native cryptocurrency in the contract, and another user (the *recipient*) to withdraw.

+At contract creation, the owner specifies the receiver's address.

+After contract creation, the contract allows two actions:
+- **deposit**, which allows the owner to deposit an arbitrary amount of native cryptocurrency in the contract;
-At any later time, the recipient can withdraw any fraction of the funds available in the contract.
+- **withdraw**, which allows the receiver to withdran any amount of the cryptocurrency deposited in the contract.